 Term 4: Preparation for the Component 2 examination.
-Practical exploration of Component 3 text.
 Component 3 written exam practice continues throughout the term.

 Term 5: Component 2 examination takes place.
 Component 3 preparation (NB preparation for this exam will be taught throughout the whole course, alongside the other components).